Defl8/pumpjack/README.md

 # Road Map (Ordered by priority)
 - [x] ~~D.R.Y.ify the codebase.~~ Did the best I could with what I know.
 Probably better ways to do this.
-- [ ] Add better exit codes and handling for when *curl* command fails.
+- [x] Add better exit codes and handling for when *curl* command fails.
 - [ ] Return the data as json from the script?
 (Still not sure about this.)
     - This would be so that it could be formatted by waybar or other things.
     - Turns out this is probably really simple with *printf*
-- [ ] Functionality for all teams in the NHL.
+- [x] ~~Functionality for all teams in the NHL.~~ Might make an internal map so the full team name can be passed and not just the abbreviation.
-    - For this we can just take in the team abbrev as an arg.
-Could have pattern matching for varied style of arg.
 - [ ] Add shootout support.
     - Meh